-In-Person Worship resumes at 8:00 AM on Sunday, September 13th in the Parish Hall.
+In-Person Worship is at 8:30 AM in the Sanctuary.
 See the eSpear newsletter/website blog for more details and to make a reservation & pre-screen.
-The Sunday Worship Stream continues at 10:00 AM.
-All In-Person Programming remains suspended at St. George Episcopal Church & School.
-Please join us through our online and on-demand resources linked on this website!
+The Sunday Worship Stream continues at 10:45 AM.
+Also, please join us through our online, zoom, on-demand resources, and ministries linked on this website!

 The prelude begins after the first bell rings.
 Please enter the Sanctuary quietly.
 Many people kneel while they prepare their hearts and minds for worship.

 The Processional Hymn is drawn from the Hymnal.
 While standing, the congregation sings the hymn while the acolytes, lay ministers and readers, and clergy enter the sanctuary.
 The lyrics for the hymn are available on the screen or in the hymnal.

 During the Song of Praise, at the 10:45 service, the children (ages 4-2nd grade) follow the acolyte holding the cross to their age-appropriate Children’s Chapel.
 While this song sometimes comes from the hymnal, it may not, but will relate thematically to the lessons.